makiftutuncu/spring-boot-crud/api/README.md

 Please note:

 * It needs `@Component` to be discoverable by Spring Boot.
 * In `entityToBeCreatedFrom`, we fill in the properties we know from a create model and we use default initial values for the other properties in order to set all fields of our entity.
 This involves giving the entity an id as well.
 Picking `UUID` as our id type let us create this without the need for a DB query.
+For other id types, we would set the value to `null` and it would be set by Hibernate later by a separate DB operation.
 * In `entityToModel`, we would need to convert from nullable values to non-nullable values.
 Using Kotlin's non-null assertion `!!` is possible but being a little more explicit by having `requireNotNull` calls is more helpful.
 * `updateEntityWith` is a side-effectful method to update data of given entity from given update model.
 Only update properties that exist in update model because the rest of required updates are taken care of by the library.

 #### 2.2.
 [CRUDDTOMapper](src/main/kotlin/dev/akif/crud/CRUDDTOMapper.kt)

-Similar to mapper, in order to be able to convert between concrete types a model and a DTO, we need a mapper which extends `CRUDDTOMapper`.
+Similar to mapper, in order to be able to convert between concrete types of a model and a DTO, we need a mapper which extends `CRUDDTOMapper`.
 It can be a separate component be implemented as:

 ```kotlin
 import dev.akif.crud.*